Lcarrot/IniFilesReaderAndWriter/README.md

 # IniFilesReaderAndWriter
 These classes can read and wirte ini files
+TestClass includes methods that check classes.